 In the shadow of this debate, the HUCE seminar series "Ecological Systems in the Anthropocene" will examine the future of social-environmental systems in a globe heavily impacted by humans.
 Each year the series will present a set of speakers and events (e.g., seminars, panels, debates) focused on one perspective under this theme.

-Future years' themes will cover: ‘Will the sixth mass extinction ever end?
-Human imprints on the tree of life,’ ‘The future of engineered ecosystems: Crops’ and ‘The Anthropocene as the Homogene: Disease, invasive species and globalization’
+The theme for the first year is "Biological Poverty: Human imprints on the tree of life."
+Future years' themes will cover: ‘The future of engineered ecosystems: Crops’ and ‘The Anthropocene as the Homogene: Disease, invasive species and globalization’

 Thursday, April 21 - WATCH VIDEO